turingschool/accelerated-mod-0/methods.md

 print_age
 ```

 In the example above, the developer chose the method name of `print_age`.
 Method names should usually include verbs, since methods _do_ something.
-The definition just tells the program that it's a set of directions ready to be followed; the method call is what makes the code in the method execute.
+The definition just tells the program that it's a set of directions ready to be followed; the method call is what makes the code in the method <span class="vocab">execute</span>, or follow the packaged directions.
 You can call a method as many times as you want, once it's been defined!

 ### Defining Methods with Arguments

 We can also define methods designed to take arguments.
-As developers, we have control to name the parameters, or placeholders, for the data that will be passed in.
+As developers, we have control to name the <span class="vocab">parameters</span>, or placeholders, for the data that will be passed in.
 Those names should follow variable name conventions and be concise, yet descriptive.

 ```ruby
 def add(num1, num2)